 Should you exceed your personal CGT allowance in any given year, you only pay CGT on the excess.
-The amount you have to pay varies depending on your circumstances, but is usually 18% for basic rate tax payers (£33,500 for 17/18), and 28% for any amount above this
+The amount you have to pay varies depending on your circumstances, but is usually 10% (18% on property) for basic rate tax payers, and 20% (28% on property) for any amount above this

 For more information on CGT see the HMRC website.

 Renting out your second home, your driveway, or even a room in your main home are all great ways of boosting your income, but you should be aware that rent is always taxable regardless of your personal allowance.